 - Babo Botanicals Moisturizing Baby Shampoo & Wash

-Calendula (marigold) extract offers gentle anti-inflammatory properties perfect for sensitive scalps.
+Calendula (marigold) extract is a mild anti-inflammatory agent suitable for sensitive scalps.

 - Promotes healing